LemonWasTakenAgain/V5-Comp/README.md

-# Vex 5 Robotics Competition
+# VRC Spinup Vex 5 Robotics Competition

   This project is the code for the upcoming October Vex 5 Competition.